 - Remain flexible, understanding the senior may all of a sudden elect to change course.

 Most importantly, concentrate on the quality time you’re spending together with your senior loved one.
 If a certain activity isn’t interesting to the senior now, simply take joy in a discussion and reminiscing together, and try the activity again at a different time.

-The professional dementia care team at Grace Home Care is extensively trained and experienced in imaginative, effective approaches to helping seniors remain active and involved with the world around them, and we are always readily available to deliver helpful resources, tips, plus the in-home care that families trust.
+Grace Home Care, a Topeka dementia care and in-home care provider, employs caregivers who are extensively trained and experienced in imaginative, effective approaches to helping seniors remain active and involved with the world around them, and we are always readily available to deliver helpful resources, tips, plus the in-home care that families trust.

-Reach out to us at 785-286-2273 to learn more about our memory care in Topeka, KS, and ask about a complimentary consultation, in the familiarity of home, and help a cherished older adult find a renewed zest for life, every day!
+Reach out to us at 785-286-2273 to learn more about our Topeka dementia care and ask about a complimentary consultation, in the familiarity of home, to help a cherished older adult find a renewed zest for life, every day!